Various Retirement Plan Structures

 FPLCM charges an annual fee of 0.70% of plan assets with a minimum fee of $2,500 and a maximum annual fee of $5,000.
 Also charge a one-time setup fee of $2,500.
 Click here for TPA fees.

 Self-Directed Brokerage Accounts (SDBA) Plans

 The most robust plan structure designed to cater to the needs of multiple high-income earners.
 Each participant will have his or her own SDBA.
 FPLCM will work with each participant to design an asset allocation that is suitable.
-SDBA’s can be held at Schwab, Fidelity, or TD Ameritrade.
+SDBA’s can be held at Schwab or Fidelity.
 Also, private funds can be made accessible (restrictions apply).
 Contributions, investing, and rebalancing must be done manually by FPLCM.
-If all employees are highly compensated (income greater than $130,000), Mega Backdoor Roth is a viable option.
+If all employees are highly compensated (income greater than $130,000 for 2021 and greater than $135,000 for 2022), Mega Backdoor Roth is a viable option.
 A TPA is required and will also act as the Recordkeeper for the plan.

-This type of plan is very costly to maintain.
-FPLCM charges an annual fee of $1,000 per participant with a minimum plan fee of $3,000, with a one-time setup fee of $2,500 + $500 per participant.
+This type of plan is costly to maintain.
+FPLCM charges an annual fee of 0.70% per participant ($1,000 minimum per participant), with a one-time setup fee of $2,500 + $500 per participant.
 Click here for TPA fees.